 Our goal is trusted repositories of excellent legal text that render into first-class documents.
 Eliminating legal opacity.

 If you would like to use, contribute, or encourage, please post a comment, connect on LinkedIn (jameshazard), follow on Twitter or contact one of the many people who have helped and encouraged.

 An “object” for a Series AA investment by Y Combinator in Acme (fictive), based on objects for the closing documents and persons.

-Putting the ABA Model Stock Purchase Agreement in both Mediawiki and Lun formats.
+The ABA Model Stock Purchase Agreement.
 Because of the background of this document, it is an excellent base for a general codification of contract.

 We thank the Shuttleworth Foundation for its generous grant to CommonAccord.